Abergavenny 4 miles.

 A very high quality holiday cottage, in a rural location in Coed Morgan, 4 miles from Abergavenny.

-This expertly constructed annex to the owner's home retains character features while incorporating modern, eco-friendly amenities, with ground source underfloor heating, a complete air venting system and a heat recovery system, along with the highest quality furnishings.
+This expertly constructed annex, attached to the owner's home, retains character features while incorporating modern, eco-friendly amenities, with ground source underfloor heating, a complete air venting system and a heat recovery system, along with the highest quality furnishings.

 With the living accommodation on the first floor, large picture windows make the most of the wonderful views over the wildlife pond and the beautiful countryside surrounding the cottage.